Bengejd/NOLS/README.md

   </a>
 </div>

-<h3>For example</h3>

-If your device has a height of `812px` and a width of `375px`.
-You would write your css so that it looks beautiful on that particular device, using Pixel values.
-Once you get it looking how you want, you would run `nols`, which will go through your project, converting all of your `px` values to `vh` and `vw` values.

 ## Project Status
 NOLS is currently under development and **NOT RECOMMENDED** for production use at this time.

+<h3>About NOLS</h3>

+I don't know about you, but I typically write my CSS with one device in mind, during development.
+I work with a device that has a height of `812px` and a width of `375px`.
+Afterward, I would always go back, and manually make the conversions, so that the CSS that looks good on that device, looks good on any device.

+This takes a lot of effort on my part because there are a lot of little calculations to be done.
+So I wanted to streamline this process.
+Since no one likes stylesheets, NOLS came to life

+Now with NOLS, I perfect the CSS on one device, and then run the command, ensuring that it looks the same across any number of devices.

+## Supported attributes
+- [x] height, width
+- [x] left, right, top, bottom
+- [x] margin-left, margin-right, margin-top, margin-bottom
+- [x] padding-left, padding-right, padding-top, padding-bottom
+- [x] translateY, translateX
+- [ ] margin
+- [ ] padding
+- [ ] translate

+## CLI commands
+- [x] nols: Runs the conversion on your project
+- [ ] nols --revert: reverts project back to pre-nols state.
+- [ ] nols --clean: removes all nols comments.

+## Commands explained

+`nols`: This is the bread and butter of the package.
+This will ask you a couple questions, such as what the device height & width that you're working with.
+Afterwards, it converts your project to use `vh` and `vw`.

+This command will add in comments for you to see later on, if you're curious what the original values were.
+Leave these in, as they are necessary for reverting the conversions that `nols` did.

+`nols --revert`: This reverts all conversions in your project back to their original state.
+This command depends on the comments left behind by `nols`, so do not remove them unless you're sure that the conversion worked correctly.

+`nols --clean`: This removes all comments left behind by `nols`.
+This also makes it so that you cannot revert the changes.
+So use this carefully.
+Check all of your application, before using this command.

 # TODO:

-- [ ] Add --clean CLI argument (will remove all comments that NOLS adds, but also makes it so you cannot revert changes.)

-- [ ] Add --revert CLI argument (will revert all NOLS changes, detected by comments in .scss files.)

-- [ ] Add optional CLI arguments (--clean, --revert)

 - [X] Unit tests as much as possible
+- [X] Package for NPM
 - [ ] Create more manual file tests
+- [ ] Add project logo
 - [ ] Include JSDocs for all utility functions
 - [ ] Hookup TravisCLI

-- [X] Package for NPM

 - [ ] Fix up readMe
 - [ ] Optimize project code